 And you should probably work to have as many other local pastors on board as possible.
 This is no one-(wo)man show.
 This is especially important if we continue thinking this way.
 Who are your next day-to-day pastoral leaders?
 They are in your midst.
 Don’t wait for someone to be sent/hired from somewhere else.

 My own Methodist heritage has great examples of how important a located pastor is.
-Don Haynes says, “The keys to our staying power were the located elders, local preachers and Sunday school superintendents.”
-1 He calls these local elders “the pillars and backbone of local churches.”
+In a brilliant article (you must click and read in full), Don Haynes says, “The keys to our staying power were the located elders, local preachers and Sunday school superintendents.”
+He calls these local elders “the pillars and backbone of local churches.”